sonnmar/airprompt/README.md

 The return-value should give back a Array with two elements.
 The first element is the used background-color and the second element is the string to display in the prompt-segment with the used foreground colors.
 An empty string is marked by a '-'.
-Don't use the strings '-' and '---' in your functions.
 Here a short function to display the prompt, as an example:

 ```shell
 function prs_path() {